Junior-dp-dev/Navbar/README.md

 # Navbar
-Responsive navbar built in svelte
+Responsive navbar built in svelte, using icons from the website https://ionic.io/ionicons